justinnoel/Smartlist/README.md

 # Smartlist
 ## The sophisticated home inventory app
 Smartlist is a home inventory app that lets you keep track of what you home inventory app!
 Smartlist is free of cost and has no "Premium plans".
-Smartlist is made using HTML, CSS, JS, jQuery, PHP, SQL.
+Smartlist is made using JavaScript, PHP, SQL, and Node.JS (partially).
 This product is an open source projec
 ##### [Join us!](https://smartlist.ga/join)
 ![CB](https://img.shields.io/badge/Contributors-20-yellow?style=flat)
 ![Frontend](https://img.shields.io/static/v1?label=Frontend&message=HTML,%20CSS,%20JS&color=%3CCOLOR%3E&style=flat)